vinceskahan/v5wiki/Understanding-permissions.md

 For `pip` installations, the `HTML_ROOT` directory is typically `weewx-data/public_html` in the home directory of the user running WeeWX.

+#### How to fix permissions in `HTML_ROOT`

-If you "no permission" messages in the log when WeeWX is generating reports, check the directory and file permissions:
+If you see "no permission" messages in the log when WeeWX is generating reports, check the directory and file permissions.
+If the user running WeeWX is not the owner and not in the file/directory group, then it will not be able to write reports.
 ```
 ls -l /var/www/html/weewx
 ```